genlin/CSS-content/billing-how-to-change-azure-account-profile.md

 ### Can I change the Account Administrator email address in my profile?

 Yes.
-The Account Administrator is the person who set up the Azure account and who receives e-mail notifications for the account.
-Using a different email account in your profile might cause you to miss some email.
-See Important information about changing your profile email address earlier in this article.
+The Account Administrator is the person who set up the Azure account and who receives important e-mail notifications regarding all the subscriptions under the account.
+We recommend specifying a contact email address that the Account Administrator checks regularly.

 ### Does updating my profile email also update my login email address?